-When you accept a Mastercard that was issued outside the US, you may not be aware of it at the time.
-You’ll realize it when you look at your monthly processing statement and notice that you’ve been charged the cross border fee.
-It will be listed with your other Mastercard assessment charges.
+When you accept a Mastercard issued outside the US, you may not be aware of it at the time.
+You’ll realize it when you look at your monthly processing statement and notice that your processor charged the cross border fee.
+Your processor will list it with your other Mastercard assessment charges.
 Processors may abbreviate the fee or spell it out completely.
-In the statement snippet below, the processor abbreviated Mastercard and spelled out cross border, adding the notation "US" to indicate that the transaction was settled in US dollars and thus assessed the 0.60% fee.
+In the statement snippet below, the processor abbreviated Mastercard and spelled out cross border, adding the notation “US” to indicate a transaction settled in US dollars and thus assessed the 0.60% fee.

-The fee will be listed on interchange plus and tiered credit card processing statements, but you will typically not see it on a flat rate statement, as assessments are not broken down for you.
+Processors will list the fee on interchange plus and tiered credit card processing statements but you will typically not see it on a flat rate statement, as flat rate processors don’t break down assessments.
 However, you’re still paying the fee even if you’re on a flat rate pricing model.
 Read more about pricing models.

 Lowering Mastercard Acceptance Costs

 As noted earlier in this article, it’s not possible to negotiate assessments lower than the rates set by Mastercard.
 However, it’s important to note that some processors artificially inflate the assessment charges, hoping that you won’t notice.
 It’s important to work with a credit card processor that passes assessment fees to you at true cost.